bxparks/AceSegment/README.md

 the brightness information to the module.
 So the total number of iteration to update the entire LED module is `NUM_DIGITS + 1`.
 For `BIT_DELAY` of 100 microseconds, `flushIncremental()` takes around 10 milliseconds per iteration.

+The `isFlushRequired()` can be used to optimize the call to `flush()` or `flushIncremental()` to only when it is necessary.
+This gives more CPU cycles to the microcontroller to do other things, but there is always the small risk of the LED display becoming out of sync with the internal state (e.g. if the module loses power or the two wire communication becomes corrupted).
+In simple applications, this optimization may not be needed.

 <a name="Tm1637Module4"></a>
 #### TM1637 Module With 4 Digits